ekumachidi/EmberJS-Leveling-up-plan/.github/issue_template.md

 Milestone: SKILL LEVEL TESTING : PROGRESS DETERMINATION

-Coverage : Knowledge + Expertise From Practising + Autonomy
+Coverage: Knowledge + Expertise From Practising + Autonomy

-Purpose : To have an Emperical Score of His Skillset at the end of the Plan, to boost his confidence to allow him to work with EmberJS with Autonomy
+Purpose: To have an Emperical Score of His Skillset at the end of the Plan, to boost his confidence to allow him to work with EmberJS with Autonomy

-**WEEKS 31-40 - _20 Hours_:**
+**Days 31-40 - _20 Hours_:**

 - [ ] Develop App from the ground up using EmberJS
 - [ ] Measure progress with accountability partner